 An abdominal aortic aneurysm, or AAA, is an abnormal enlargement and weakening of the main artery in the abdomen.
 When the aneurysm is larger than 5 centimeters, there is an escalated risk for leaking or rupture.
 If an abdominal aortic aneurysm is not identified through a health screening and is not repaired, it may rupture, typically resulting in severe abdominal and back pain.
 The situation is life threatening.

-Lovas underwent a minimally invasive endovascular aneurysm repair.
-In the procedure, a vascular and interventional radiologist and vascular surgeon work as a team to treat the ruptured aneurysm with a fabric-covered stent.
+The next step is an endovascular aneurysm repair, a minimally invasive procedure in which a vascular and interventional radiologist and vascular surgeon work as a team to treat the ruptured aneurysm with a fabric-covered stent.
 The entire operation is performed through tiny incisions in the groin area.
 The physician uses a catheter to insert the stent into the aorta to bridge the tear and seal the leak.

 Since the 60- to -90-minute procedure is less invasive than open surgery, it allows a patient to return home more quickly and resume normal activities faster.